openearth/delft3dfmpy/README.rst

 Envrionment Integration in your IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Integration of the prepared envrionment depends on the IDE of usage.
-Here we mention briefly some options for the user:
+Here we mention briefly some options for the user (pick one!):

 1. For a new instance of Jupyter within the activated environment: